egoist/react-reflux/README.md

   render: function() {
     return <button onClick={actions.updateNumber}>{this.state.n}</button>
   }
-})
+});

 React.render(<App/>, document.body);
 ```

 ### Ajax data

-What I have to note is that you are supposed to make ajax outside `store`.
+What I have to note is that you are supposed to make ajax calls outside `store`, like in an independent API util.
 Details coming soon.

 ![ajax data](http://i.stack.imgur.com/DodsD.png)